 EHealth Seminar - Learning From International Experience

-This international seminar and panel discussion will be chaired by Dr Pēteris Zilgalvis, Head of Unit for eHealth and Well Being in DG Communications Networks, Content and Technology (CNECT) in the European Commission.
+This international seminar and panel discussion was chaired by Dr Pēteris Zilgalvis, Head of Unit for eHealth and Well Being in DG Communications Networks, Content and Technology (CNECT) in the European Commission.

 Thursday 27 and Friday 28 February 2014